Ancient Chinese coinage: Song dynasty

-A feature of Northern Song coinage is the sets of dui qian (對錢 (Matched Coins)).
-This means the simultaneous use of two or three different calligraphic styles on coins of the same period title which are otherwise identical in size of hole, width of rim, thickness, size and position of the characters and alloy.
+A feature of Northern Song coinage is the sets of dui qian (對錢 (Pair Coins)).
+This means the simultaneous use of two or three different calligraphic styles on coins of the same period title, which are otherwise identical in size of hole, width of rim, thickness, size and position of the characters and alloy.
 One can assume that these congruences arose from the workmanship of the different mints, but no attributions have yet been proposed.

-From the beginning of the dynasty, iron coins were extensively used in present-day Sichuan and Shaanxi where copper was not readily available.
-Between 976 and 984, a total of 100,000 strings of iron coins was produced in Fujian as well.
-In 993, for paying the land tax one iron coin was equal to one bronze, for the salary of clerks and soldiers one bronze equalled five iron coins, but in trade ten iron coins were needed for one bronze coin.
+From the beginning of the dynasty, iron coins were extensively used in present-day Sichuan and Shaanxi, where copper was not readily available.
+Between 976 and 984, a total of 100,000 strings of iron coins were produced in Fujian as well, but iron coin production was discontinued with the discovery of copper deposits.
+In 993, for paying the land tax, one iron coin was equal to one bronze coin; for the salary of clerks and soldiers, one bronze coin was equal to five iron coins, but in trade, ten iron coins were needed for one bronze coin.
 In 1005, four mints in Sichuan produced over 500,000 strings of iron coins a year.
 This declined to 210,000 strings by the beginning of the Qingli period (1041).
 At this time, the mints were ordered to cast 3 million strings of iron cash to meet military expenses in Shaanxi.
-However, by 1056, casting was down to 100,000 strings a year, and in 1059 minting was halted for 10 years in Jiazhou and Qiongzhou, leaving only Xingzhou producing 30,000 strings a year.
+However, by 1056, casting was down to 100,000 strings a year, and in 1059, minting was halted for 10 years in Jiazhou and Qiongzhou, leaving only Xingzhou producing 30,000 strings a year.

-During the Xining period (from 1068), minting was increased, and by the Yuanfeng period (from 1078) it was reported that there were nine iron coin mints, three in Sichuan and six in Shaanxi, producing over a million strings a year.
+During the Xining period (from 1068), minting was increased, and by the Yuanfeng period (from 1078), it was reported that there were nine iron coin mints, three in Sichuan and six in Shaanxi, producing over a million strings a year.
 Thereafter, output declined gradually.